guilledk/trio-web3/README.md

 # trio-web3

-Lightweight trio wrapper for ethereum's `web3` package.
+Lightweight client for ethereum api using trio